KayvT/KayvT/README.md

 - :school: I’m in my last year of university!
 - 💬 I would love to connect with different people and work on projects together!
 - 📫 How to reach me: [@TheKhaledYassen](https://twitter.com/TheKhaledYassen)
 - ⚡ Fun fact: I absoultely love running.
-I am also a horrible chess player!
+I am also a horrible chess player.

 ### Languages And Tools I know 🌐